Laughter Lines Comedy Writing

 Teachers who have previously attended workshops at Grimm & Co have also said that the experience has sparked their imaginations as well as their children’s, stimulating new ideas and approaches around curriculum delivery, and helping enhance their literacy programmes.

 “All of the students were contributing to ideas.
 Especially some students who would normally stay quiet in a class room environment.
 I love the fact that students were encouraged to use their imagination and praised for it.
-This is something they struggle to do in main stream English lessons because there just isn’t room for it in lesson”
+This is something they struggle to do in main stream English lessons because there just isn’t room for it in lessons”

 Feedback from a Y10 teacher, Sheffield, following a Dragon’s Den Product Development workshop